DimABSA/DimABSA/README.md

 ### 2. Dimensional Aspect Sentiment Triplet Extraction (DimASTE)

-Extract triplets (aspect term, opinion term, valence-arousal score).
+Given a textual instance, extract all triplets consisting of an aspect term, an opinion term, and a valence-arousal (VA) score.

 **Example Input:**